jin00105/Reassortment/README.md

 		segmented and non-segmented viruses to compete with each other.
 They don't have to compete if you set the parameter 'N1r' to 1 or 0. comp model has 3 different versions.
-		ver 1 is a prototype, and practically useless.
-I first made the model with python so it has .py and .c (comp1.1) ver 2 has flexible population size with carrying capacity K (comp1.2).
-The latest one 1.2.3 is only logically sound and work fine with commandx.py ver 3 is a WF model with constant population (comp1.3).
-1.3 will only work perfectly.
-1.3.2 is garbage now and 1.3.3 is iffy. comp2.3 and comp3.3 adds 3 segments and 8 segments respectively but needs a lot more work to run fine.
+		ver 2 has flexible population size with carrying capacity K (comp1.2.3). ver 3 is a WF model with constant population (comp1.3).

 		b) how to run
 		same as running meta model.